NsTremblay/testingSuper/README.txt

-Second commit to a second branch for user : dnak
-All changes to be made here before being pushed to master branch.
-(Committed from command line)

-Third commit testing from within Perl editor
+This branch was created for user amanji under the alias: dnak to create, edit and test source code for computational_platform before pushing to the master branch.

+Note: this branch may contain buggy or unfinished code and under no circumstances is any code to be pushed or integrated with master source code without full testing.

+For any inquiries please akiff.manji@gmail.com or respecive repository owner.